-Attorney timesheet templates are a document where attorneys record how much they spend working on different tasks.
-This helps keep track of how much time each person is spending on a particular case or client so they are billed accordingly.
+Attorney timesheet templates are documents in which attorneys record how much time they spend working on different tasks.
+This helps keep track of how much time each person is spending on a particular case or client so they are billed accurately.

-You can create these documents in many different formats—from a word document to an excel spreadsheet, or even a fillable pdf.
-Make sure you build your attorney timesheet templates for the way you work and in the most familiar document format.
+You can create timesheets in many different formats—from a word document to an excel spreadsheet, or even a fillable pdf.
+Make sure you build your attorney timesheet templates based on the way you work and in the most familiar document format.

 Why are attorney timesheet templates important?

-These templates are important because standardizing time tracking for a case or client will help your firm keep a more organized record of the work lawyers do, and how much time they spent doing it.
-Rather than doing it ad-hoc, standardized templates will make it easier to bill clients and cut down on the time your staff spends hunting down information on completed tasks.
+These templates are important because standardizing time tracking for a case or client will help your firm keep a more organized record of the work lawyers do, and how much time they spend doing it.
+Rather than doing it ad-hoc, standardized templates will make it easier to bill clients and cut down on the time your staff spend hunting down information on completed tasks.

 How do you calculate billable hours for a lawyer?

 It’s industry standard for lawyers to bill in six-minute increments.
-Billable hours usually include any time spent working on a case for a client, but is ultimately set by the firm and explained to the client beforehand.
+Billable hours usually include any time spent working on a case for a client, but what counts as billable time should ultimately be set by the firm and explained to the client beforehand.